wmo-im/wis2box/docs/source/user/setup.rst

    The script will propose to automatically create passwords for ``WIS2BOX_STORAGE_PASSWORD`` and ``WIS2BOX_BROKER_PASSWORD``.
    These passwords are for internal use only within the wis2box, and it is recommended to accept the randomly generated passwords.

-   The script will ask for 3-letter ISO country code for your wis2box.
-Please provide the 3-letter ISO country code for your country, for example ``FRA``.
+   The script will ask for the 2-letter ISO country code for your wis2box.
+Please provide the 2-letter ISO country code for your country, for example ``fr``.
    It will also ask for a centre-id.
-Please provide a string that identifies your organization and does not use spaces or special characters, for example ``meteofrance``.
+Please provide a string that identifies your organization and does not use spaces or special characters, and starts with your 2-letter country-code, for example ``fr-meteo``.

 .. note::